anthonylangsworth/CatHerder/README.md

 Cat Herder is a simple Discord bot to help administer the EDA Kunti League Discord server.

 Enter the slash command `/permssions-report` to generate a CSV.
 This lists each user in a row and each role in a column, showing their memberships.
-This command is only available to users with "Manage Channels"" and "Manage Roles" permissions.
+This command is only available to users with both the "Manage Channels" and "Manage Roles" permissions.

 ## Overview